Blog vs. Email vs. Social Media

 Social media is incredibly overrated.
 Use your email to build a sense of community.
 Don’t let a $100 billion company get between you and your customers.

-Here’s my email newsletter template that I re-use and customize every week:
+If you need help with what to talk about in your regular emails, here’s my email newsletter template that I re-use and customize every week:

 - Personal intro to this week’s blog post (not just the blog intro, but something more personal).